You have to see yourself correctly before you try to reinvent yourself

 Answering the question, “Who are you?

 Reinventing yourself requires you to learn from each new step you take.
-Looking back at your past from the present will show past actions in a new, more experienced light, and that which is how reinvention begins.
+It's in the present that you can look back at your past and see past actions in a new, more experienced light, which is how reinvention begins.
+This connection to your journey is crucial in understanding your past and shaping your future.

-Examining past choices and the changes they brought about shows the reinvention process and suggests your next steps.
+Examining past choices and the changes they brought about is a key part of the reinvention process.
+It not only shows the path you've taken but also suggests your next steps.

 Which one of you are you trying to reinvent?